buds-lab/building-data-genome-project-2/README.md

 ## Getting Started
 We recommend you download the [Anaconda Python Distribution](https://www.continuum.io/downloads) and use Jupyter to get an understanding of the data.
-- Raw temporal meters data are found in `/data/meters/raw`
+- Temporal meters data are found in `/data/meters/`
-- Raw metadata is found in `data/metadata/`
+- Metadata is found in `data/metadata/`
 - To join all meters raw data into one dataset follow [this](/notebooks/00_All-meters-dataset.ipynb) notebook

 Example notebooks are found in `/notebooks/` -- a few good overview examples: